-SECTION PA GE
+SECTION PAGE

 Section I - Overview 1

-This section describes the legal basis for asset forfeitures, items subject to forfeiture, probable cause factors, and the use of K-9.
+This section describes the legal basis for asset forfeitures, items subject to forfeiture, probable factors, and the use of K -9. ble cause

 Section II - Seeking Forfeiture 3

-This section describes the general procedures for seeking forfeiture, vehicle and currency forfeiture, processing, and Chief of Police approval.
+This section describes the general procedures for seeking forfeiture, vehicle and currency for processing, and Chief of Police approval. orfeiture,

 Section III - Use of Forfeited Assets 5

-This section describes the directives for permissible and prohibited uses of forfeited assets and the procedures for requesting the purchase of equipment or training.
+This section describes the directives for permissible and prohibited uses of forfeited of procedures for requesting the purchase of equipment or training. assets and the